 What is a Private Scan?

-A private scan is a medical imaging examination undertaken by a private healthcare provider where the cost of the examination is undertaken solely by the patient or through a private health insurance provider.
-There is a large number of private diagnostic imaging providers that offer various scans including private ultrasound, CT and MRI scans.
+A private scan is a medical imaging examination undertaken by a private healthcare provider where the cost of the examination is undertaken solely by the patient or through private health insurance.
+There are numerous private diagnostic imaging providers that offer various scans including private ultrasound, CT and MRI scans.

-A medical scan is a medical imaging investigation employed to diagnose any internal abnormality of the human body that can explain any health symptoms someone might be experiencing.
+A medical scan is a medical imaging investigation employed to diagnose any internal abnormalities of the human body that in turn can explain the reason for any health symptoms someone might be experiencing.

 Different types of scans